clragon/notified_preferences/README.md

 }
 ```

 !
-Using anonymous functions with `addListener` leads to them being unable of being removed !
+Using anonymous functions with `addListener` results in them being unable to be removed !

 ### Json